How To Choose a Solitaire Engagement Ring

 Vintage Solitaire Rings

 Vintage solitaire engagement rings are inspired by designs reminiscent of yesteryear.
 These may include delicate engraving, milgrain, or filigree detail to complete the look.
-Vintage styles are entirely customisable, with a lot of head-turning design options.
+Vintage and Art Deco styles are entirely customisable, with a lot of head-turning design options.

 Sapphire Solitaire Rings